m-shahbaz-kharal/LiGuard-2.x/docs/liguard_pipelines.md

 # configuration for a function in LiGuard is defined in yaml format
 FUNCTION_NAME: # name of the function
   enabled: False # bool -- adds the function to pipeline if True -- necessary parameter, don't remove
-  priority: 3 # int -- priority of process, lower is higher -- necessary parameter, don't remove
+  order: 3 # int -- order of process, lower executes first -- necessary parameter, don't remove
   # parameters are defined as key-value pairs: param_name: param_value
   # `param_name` should always be a string and `param_value` can be any of these types: int, float, bool, str, list, dict
   # examples: